INGEOTEC/CompStats/README.rst

 >>> score
 <Perf(score_func=f1_score, statistic=0.9435, se=0.0099)>

-The previous code shows the macro-f1 score and, in parenthesis, its standard error.
-The actual performance value is stored in the `statistic` function.
+The previous code shows the macro-f1 score and its standard error.
+The actual performance value is stored in the attributes `statistic` function, and `se`

->>> score.statistic
+>>> score.statistic, score.se
-0.9434834454375508
+(0.9521479775366307, 0.009717884979482313)

 Continuing with the example, let us assume that one wants to test another classifier on the same problem, in this case, a random forest, as can be seen in the following two lines.
 The second line predicts the validation set and sets it to the analysis.